hekimoghlu/hekimoghlu/README.md

 > I don’t just write code — I design ecosystems, create languages, and redefine how humans interact with technology.

+> _“My age is a number.
+My work is a timeline disruptor.”_
+> — Tunjay Akbarli

 ---

 ## 🔭 What I'm Building